Auditing Crypto Completeness: The Wallets You Didn't Disclose (2026)

 Illustrative approaches discussed in practice:

-- Management representations on the full wallet/account set;
+- management representations on the full wallet and account set;

-- Corroboration against independent sources (custodian/exchange records, on-chain analysis for related addresses);
+- corroboration against independent sources (custodian and exchange records, on-chain analysis for related addresses);

-- Review for transfers to/from addresses not in the recorded population;
+- review for transfers to or from addresses not in the recorded population;

 Representations are not enough